-On Wednesday Greenwich Schools superintendent Dr.Toni Jones her formal requested to appoint a Greenwich High School security vestibule project building committee.
+On Wednesday Greenwich Schools superintendent Dr.Toni Jones shared her formal request to appoint a Greenwich High School security vestibule building committee.

 Initially, two years ago the project was included as part of a larger project that featured changes to the media center to upgrade security.
 Now, Jones said, described the vestibule as a “quick project” compared to other recent projects such as New Lebanon School and MISA at GHS.

 Last November at a meeting for parents at GHS hosted by Dr. Jones and Police Chief Heavey, parents urged the district to secure the entrance to GHS.
 “I walk in here without getting questioned because kids are passing in the hallway,” one parent said.

 Dr. Jones explained that the project had to go through both the capital project and permitting processes.

 “There are a lot of hoops we have to go through before construction, but we are being as aggressive as we can,” she said.
 “If we get that funding, the design work would be next year.
 We then have another year of construction,” Jones said.